 Common Types of Industrial Valves and Their Functions

-Industrial valves are categorized based on their design and flow control method.
-Each type is suited to specific operating conditions and process requirements.
+Industrial valves are categorized based on how they control fluid flow.
+Each type serves a specific purpose depending on system requirements.

 • Check valves for preventing reverse flow